On this page

 Set log callback

-The Amplitude Android SDK allows the app to set a callback (version 2.32.2+).
-Create a class and set the callback to help with collecting any error messages from the SDK in a production environment.
+The Amplitude Android SDK lets the app set a callback (version 2.32.2+).
+Create a class and set the callback to help collect error messages from the SDK in a production environment.

 Offline mode